Chilean Army: The Army under General Pinochet

 On 11 September 1973, in a watershed event of the Cold War and the history of Chile, president Salvador Allende was overthrown in a coup d'état by the Armed Forces.
-Paul W. Drake and Ivan Jaksic state in The Struggle for Democracy in Chile:

-The armed forces killed, imprisoned, tortured, and exiled thousands of Chileans.
-The military suppressed, dismantled, and purged not only political parties but also publication, unions, schools, and other bastions of the democratic opposition.
-Even such privileged constituencies as university professors and students encountered serious limitations on their traditional ability to voice opinions of national, or even institutional relevance. ...
-The military regime viewed such activities [of the Catholic Church] with distrust, if not hostility.
-It launched a campaign of harassment against the Catholic Church ...

-Once the military had demobilized the polity and society, the regime began implanting its vision of a new order.
-It set out to replace not only democratic with authoritarian politics but also statist with market-driven economics.

 The Army, with now Captain General Augusto Pinochet, leader of the coup, as commander-in-chief of both the Army and the Armed Forces, led the national mobilization effort in 1978 as the Beagle conflict began to hit the country.
 The Army was on full alert status during the duration of the crisis.

 Patricio Aylwin was elected President of the Republic on December 14, 1989.
 Although Chile had officially become a democracy, the Chilean military continued to be very powerful during Aylwin's presidency, and the Chilean constitution had been amended by Pinochet's regime to ensure the continued influence of Pinochet and his commanders.

 21st century

 As a result of tensions with neighbors during the conflict-prone 1970s and early 1980s, the Chilean Army refined existing strategic concepts and eventually formulated a plan to restructure its forces.
 Though wars were avoided, the threats from the 1970s and 1980s encouraged the army to address more effectively its major defense disadvantage: lack of strategic depth.
 Thus, in the early 1980s it looked outward for a model of army organization that would best advance defensive capabilities by restructuring forces into smaller, more mobile units instead of traditional divisions.
 The resulting Plan Alcázar envisions three military zones in Chile, with the bulk of forces concentrated in the north, and reinforces the center and south.
 The plan was implemented in stages, starting in 1994.
 Thus Alcázar, based on threat scenarios of the past, is one of the most durable "lessons" of the past.
 Even with the resolution of almost all remaining territorial disputes, the restructuring agenda continued, reinforcing a conflict-based mindset in the army.